exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 - use of the `readonly` keyword with properties (covered by Immutability)
 - static properties (covered by Statics)
 - indexers (covered by Indexers)

+Note that students may choose to implement expression-bodied members and, possibly, properties with the `readonly` modifier.

 ## Concepts